 But, it wasn’t all that long ago, just after the snow melted there wasn’t a flower to be had.
 Whether it be in your garden or out in the bush beside a trail, there was nothing.

-Not a plant in site; nope – not even a bud on a tree.
+Not a plant in sight; nope – not even a bud on a tree.

 In fact, even on trails a month or so ago, you’d see nothing but a sea of leaves and forest debris on the ground.
 Everything was brown and kind of sad like.